Poonam2220/Nakuri_Job_Scraper/README.md

 - Installation
 - Usage
 - Configuration
+- Contributing
 - License

 # Introduction
 Naukri Job Scraper is a tool built with Python and Selenium to extract job listings from Naukri.com.
-It automates the process of gathering job details such as job title, company name, experience required, salary, location, and more.
+It automates the process of gathering job details such as job title, company name, experience required, salary, location, as well as additional details like openings, applicants, education requirements, employment type, and industry type..

 # Features
-- Scrapes job details from Naukri.com
+- Scrape job listings from Naukri.com in the Delhi-NCR region.
 - Extracts basic job information as well as additional details from job listings
 - Saves data to a CSV file for further analysis